Environmental impact of the Deepwater Horizon oil spill: Corals

-In February 26, federally funded scientists found damage to deep sea coral several miles from the well.
+On February 26, federally funded scientists found damage to deep sea coral several miles from the well.
 Expedition leader and biologist with Penn State University Charles Fisher said there was "an abundance of circumstantial data" suggesting coral damage is related to the spill.
 This discovery indicated that the spill's ecological consequences may be greater than was previously officially claimed.
 "The visual data for recent and ongoing death are crystal clear and consistent over at least 30 colonies; the site is close to the Deepwater Horizon; the research site is at the right depth and direction to have been impacted by a deep-water plume, based on NOAA models and empirical data; and the impact was detected only a few months after the spill was contained."

 In March 2012, definitive link was found between the death of a Gulf coral community the size of half a football field and the spill.
 The scientists wrote: "The presence of recently damaged and deceased corals beneath the path of a previously documented plume emanating from the Macondo well provides compelling evidence that the oil impacted deep-water ecosystems."